 Ms. Farace grew up in the midwest but has lived in Baltimore for more than 25 years.
-She enjoys being on the water and participates regularly in the educational and other activities of the local kayaking and sailing organizations, particularly the Chesapeake Paddlers Association, Inc. She has volunteered for a number of charitable events including the Greater Chesapeake Bay Schooner Race, the Potomac River Swim for the Environment, the Baltimore Parade of Lighted Boats, and the Maryland Swim For Life.
+She enjoys being on the water and participates regularly in the educational, community outreach, and other activities of the local kayaking and sailing organizations, particularly the Chesapeake Paddlers Association, Inc. She has volunteered for a number of charitable events including the Greater Chesapeake Bay Schooner Race, the Potomac River Swim for the Environment, and the Maryland Swim For Life.

 He handles a variety of cases including automobile accident, personal injury, and workers’ compensation matters.
 He also handles criminal, driving under the influence, driving on a suspended license, and traffic cases.
 He regularly handles Motor Vehicle Administration hearings to prevent the suspension of his clients’ drivers licenses.

 Mr. Scherr is an active member of the Baltimore County Bar Association and is the former Chair of the Lawyer Referral Committee and has written articles for The Advocate, the Baltimore County Bar Association newsletter, as well as Trial Reporter, a publication by the Maryland Association for Justice.
 He is a member of the Maryland State Bar Association and the Maryland Association for Justice.
 He has also completed the MICPEL Nine Day Trial Advocacy course.